noahpresler/semesterly/README.md

 # [Semesterly](http://semester.ly)
-A dynamic timetable generator for students.A
+A dynamic timetable generator for students.
 Find the perfect schedule based on your preferences and the courses you choose.